 No. While the qualifications required to perform an eye examination may be the same, you will find that the time taken to perform an examination and discuss the results will vary.
 You will also find the level of technology available can differ considerably.
 At Clapham Optical we invest in the latest technology, such as our 3D-OCT, allowing us to perform a more detailed examination and giving a better chance of detecting serious, but treatable eye conditions.

-The cost of an eye examination will vary from optician to optician, depending on the time taken to examine your eyes and the investment made in more advanced technology, such as OCT.
+The cost of an eye examination will vary from optician to optician, depending on the time taken to examine your eyes and the investment made in more advanced technology, such as OCT retinal scanners.

-If you are entitled to help from the NHS towards your eye care, you can either have an OCT Exam at the reduced cost of £20 or you can have an NHS Sight Test at no cost to yourself.
+If you are entitled to help from the NHS towards your eye care, you can choose our enhanced eye exam at the reduced cost of only £28.29.
+Alternatively, you can have a short, standard NHS Sight Test at no cost to yourself.

 Our standard examination is very thorough and allows us to check your vision, issue you with a prescription for glasses or contact lenses and assess the health of your eyes, detecting and monitoring the immediate signs of eye conditions or disease.
 The advantage of an OCT exam is in being able to detect any conditions, such as macular degeneration or diabetes, at the earliest possible stage, giving the best chance to manage or treat such conditions and minimise the impact on your vision.